No expiration date

 Overview

-London comes alive through a self-guided tour that utilizes an online app for an engaging experience.
-This family-friendly game combines fun with educational elements, allowing you to answer questions and complete search assignments.
+The e-Scavenger Hunt London offers an engaging self-guided tour through the heart of the city.
+This family-friendly game combines fun with educational elements, allowing participants to answer questions and complete search assignments at their own pace.

-- 📱 Use your smartphone to log in on our free city game app and navigate the city at your own pace.
+- 📱 Use your smartphone to log in on our free city game app and navigate the city easily.

-- 🗺️ GPS functionality helps you locate the most charming squares, streets, and monuments.
+- 🗺️ GPS functionality helps you locate charming squares, streets, and monuments along the way.

 - 🎉 Perfect for large groups, this city game encourages teamwork and exploration together.